microsoft/coyote/docs/_learn/programming-models/actors/unit-testing.md

 }
 ```

-When `ActorTestKit<M>` is instantiated, it creates an instance of the actor `M`, which executes in
+When `ActorTestKit<M>` is instantiated, it creates an instance of the actor `M`, which executes in a
-a special runtime that provides isolation.
+special runtime that provides isolation.
 The internals of the actor (e.g. the queue) are properly
 initialized, as if the actor was executing in production.
 However, if the actor is trying to create
-other actors, it will get a _dummy_ `ActorId`, and if the actor tries to send an event to a
+other actors, it will get a _dummy_ `ActorId`, and if the actor tries to send an event to an actor
-actor other than itself, that event will be dropped.
-Talking to external APIs (e.g. network or
+other than itself, that event will be dropped.
+Talking to external APIs (e.g. network or storage)
-storage) will require mocking (as is the case in regular unit-testing).
+will require mocking (as is the case in regular unit-testing).

-The `ActorTestKit` provides two APIs that allow someone to asynchronously (but sequentially) interact
+The `ActorTestKit` provides two APIs that allow someone to asynchronously (but sequentially)
-with the actor via its inbox, and thus test how the actor transitions to different states and
+interact with the actor via its inbox, and thus test how the actor transitions to different states
-handles events.
+and handles events.
 These two APIs are `StartActorAsync(Event initialEvent = null)` and
 `SendEventAsync(Event e)`.

-The `StartActorAsync` method initializes the Actor, passing the optional
+The `StartActorAsync` method initializes the Actor, passing the optional specified event
-specified event (`initialEvent`) and since it is a `StateMachine` in this example it
+(`initialEvent`) and since it is a `StateMachine` in this example it also transitions the machine to
-also transitions the machine to its `Start` state, and invokes its `OnEntry` handler, if there is one available.
-This
+its `Start` state, and invokes its `OnEntry` handler, if there is one available.
+This method returns
-method returns a task that completes when the actor reaches quiescence (typically when the event
+a task that completes when the actor reaches quiescence (typically when the event handler finishes
-handler finishes executing because there are not more events to dequeue, or when the actor
+executing because there are not more events to dequeue, or when the actor asynchronously waits to
-asynchronously waits to receive an event).
-This method should only be called in the beginning of the
+receive an event).
+This method should only be called in the beginning of the unit-test, since an
-unit-test, since an actor can only be initialized once.
+actor can only be initialized once.

 The `SendEventAsync` method sends an event to the actor and starts its event handler.
 Similar to
 `StartActorAsync`, this method returns a task that completes when the actor reaches quiescence
-(typically when the event handler finishes executing because there are not more events to dequeue, or
+(typically when the event handler finishes executing because there are not more events to dequeue,
-when the actor asynchronously waits to receive an event).
+or when the actor asynchronously waits to receive an event).

 The `ActorTestKit<M>` also provides `Assert`, which is a generic assertion that you can use for
 checking correctness, as well as several other specialized assertions, e.g. for asserting state